rgmejiagroup/HaciendaOps/docs/tutorials/add-task.md

 # Adding tasks

-The HaciendaOps API lets users add new tasks as mecessary.
+The HaciendaOps API lets users add new tasks as necessary.

 ## Prerequisites